dtinblack/dtinblack.github.io/_posts/2018-07-26-the-art-of-listening.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/5Rpejn5Lwmw"
  frameborder="0"></iframe>

-I find that the clips above, and many more that have not been included, go beyond their original purpose, whether it is the [melody and harmony](http://wmich.edu/mus-gened/mus170/RockElements.pdf) of a song or recording the detail of natural world, to catch something that is difficult to express - is that not what art does?
+I find that the clips above, and many more that have not been included, go beyond their original purpose, whether it is the [melody and harmony](http://wmich.edu/mus-gened/mus170/RockElements.pdf) of a song or recording the detail of natural world, to catch something that is difficult to express - is that art ?